Dan Grooms, Dean of Veterinary Medicine

 Genetics * 3 cr.

 Must include Mendelian and molecular genetics.
+A general genetics course is preferred, but animal breeding/livestock improvement courses will be accepted.
 One of the courses below will fulfill the requirement.

 |BIOL 313||Principles of Genetics||3|